ManneN1/GladiusEx-WotLK/README.md

 To download the addon, go to the [release page](https://github.com/ManneN1/GladiusEx-WotLK/releases/) and download the latest version as a zip file.
 Unzip it.

-*Note: If you're daring, download the pre-relase version and provide feedback.*
+*Note: If you're daring, download the pre-release version and provide feedback.*

 The Addon is to be placed in /Interface/AddOns (relative the WoW root folder).